giraud/rescript-graph/README.md

-# Rescript-graph
+# Rescript-diagram

-just playing with react-reconciler and dagre...
+just playing with react-reconciler and an automatic diagram layout algo...

 ![screenshot](screenshot.png)